ZeavoHQ/DebtKit-API/leads/README.md

 ## Create Lead ##

-`POST /leads/create.json` will create a new lead
+`POST /leads/create.json` will create a new lead.

 ```